Fairfield Yankees RFC: Rebirth

 In that rebuilding year of 1999, the Yankees lost the first game to Monmouth by 10 points and many members had to play two matches because the team failed to travel with sufficient numbers.
 The second game of that season against Montauk, a longtime rival, saw only 17 players travel and the game started with just 14 players against Montauk's full side.
-Something happened at that game and the Yanks managed to win by 5 points.
+The Yanks managed to win by 5 points.
 From that moment, the Yanks understood that they could accomplish anything and indeed they did, winning all of the remaining matches that season.

-With that turnaround, our finish in 1999 was sufficient for a bid to the USARFU Men's Div.
+With that turnaround, the finish in 1999 was sufficient for a bid to the USARFU Men's Div.
 II Sweet Sixteen in Fort Worth, TX.
-While falling to national powerhouse Fort Worth RFC in the first round at their home pitch, the Yanks learned that they could compete at the highest levels of Division II national rugby and that championship rugby was something they should take seriously.
+They fell to national powerhouse Fort Worth RFC in the first round at their home pitch.

 In 2000, capitalizing on three years of practice, teamwork, and sacrifice brought the Yankees to win Division II of the Met NY Union, undefeated in league play.
 The Yanks completely dominated Division II, beating longtime rivals Monmouth RFC, Montauk RFC and Long Island RFC.
 Returning to USARFU Men's Div.
 II Sweet Sixteen playoffs in Spring 2001, the Yanks received a berth in the playoffs which were held locally by New Haven "Old Black" RFC in New Haven, CT.
 After defeating Buffalo RFC in the first round, the 2001 championship series saw the Yanks enter the Elite Eight for the first time in club history.
-Unfortunately, the Yanks progressed no further, falling again to Fort Worth RFC.
+The Yanks progressed no further, falling again to Fort Worth RFC.

-In the fall 2001, the Yankees remained focused on their winning ways, posting a 7–1 record in league play.
+In 2001, the Yankees posted a 7–1 record in league play.
 Another tough regional playoffs turned the Yanks to face Springfield (MO) RFC in the first round of the playoffs.
 The Yanks fell to Springfield (MO) RFC in the Round of 16.
 However, this was the 3rd consecutive appearance in the "Sweet Sixteen".

 Move to NERFU

-In 2002,the Yankees changed their affiliation from the Met Union to the New England Rugby Union.
+In 2002, the Yankees changed their affiliation from the Met Union to the New England Rugby Union.
 Instead of travelling to New York, New Jersey and Long Island, the Yanks schedule moved to include Massachusetts, Maine, Rhode Island and Vermont.
-In the first season with NERFU, the Yanks announced their presence with authority, posting a 6-1-1 record.
+In the first season with NERFU, the Yanks posted a 6-1-1 record.
 The Yanks earned the top seed in the National Playoffs, qualifying for the 4th consecutive year, but failed to advance beyond the round of 16.

 2004 Men's D2 National Champions

-5th time to the playoffs was the charm: in 2004, the Yankees entered the tournament as the 14th seed and went on to defeat Metropolis, Norfolk, Indianapolis and finally Nashville RFC to win the D2 National Championship hosted in Pittsburgh, PA.
+In 2004, the Yankees entered the tournament as the 14th seed and defeated Metropolis, Norfolk, Indianapolis and finally Nashville RFC to win the D2 National Championship in Pittsburgh, PA.